MarcusRoeckrath/fbtr64toolbox/README.md

 has to be entered in exact the same way as they are stored in the port forwarding entry on the fritzbox.

+The script can use the fritzbox authentication data from "${HOME}/.netrc" which has to be readable/writable by the owner only (chmod 0600 ${HOME}/.netrc).
+Put into this file a line like: machine <address of fritzbox> login <username> password <password>
+f. e.: machine ${FBIP} login ${user} password ${password}
+The fritzbox address has to be given in the same type (ip or fqdn) in configuration file or on command line parameter "--fbip" and "${HOME}/.netrc".
+Saviest solution for authentication is the use of "user" and hashed "secret".
+Write down "user" and "password" into the configuration file an run fbtrtoolbox calcsecret" which will calculate the "secret", stores it in the" configuration file and removes the password from it."

 The script can use the fritzbox authentification data from ${HOME}/.netrc which has to be readable/writable by owner only (chmod 0600 ${HOME}/.netrc).
 Put into this file a line like: machine <address of fritzbox> login <username> password <password>